tigrouind/AITD-roomviewer/README.md

 Repeat room viewer installation steps with QuickBMS but select files LISTBODY.PAK and LISTBOD2.PAK.
 If you want to be able to view animations, unpack files LISTANIM.PAK and LISTANI2.PAK.

+For Time Gate, TEXTURES.PAK archive should also be extracted.

 ## Commands